Academia.edu: Criticism

 However, in the view of critic Peter Suber, Academia.edu is not an open access repository and is not recommended as a way to pursue green open access.
 Peter Suber instead invites researchers to use field-specific repositories or general-purpose repositories like Zenodo.

 In early 2016, some users reported having received e-mails from Academia.edu where they were asked if they would be interested in paying a fee to have their papers recommended by the website's editors.
 This led some users to start a campaign encouraging users to cancel their Academia.edu accounts.

 Other criticisms include the fact that Academia.edu uses a vendor lock-in model: "It's up to Academia.edu to decide what you can and can't do with the information you've given them, and they're not likely to make it easy for alternative methods to access".
 This is in reference to the fact that, although papers can be read by non-users, a free account is needed in order to download papers: "you need to be logged in to do most of the useful things on the site (even as a casual reader)".

 In December 2016, Academia.edu announced new premium features that includes data analytics on work and the professional rank of the viewers, which have also received criticism.

-As of 2022, Academia.edu collects potential publications by scientists based on their names.
-If people have common names or if there are multiple scientists with the same name, the users get numerous so-called "mentions", and are asked to identify which publications are actually theirs and which are not.
-Doing so, however, requires a monthly or annually paid premium account.
-Without paying, scientists are not able to check which "mentions" are correctly or incorrectly assigned to their accounts.
-Keeping their account up-to-date and faultless therefore requires a paid account.